sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-debug-a-contract.md

 }
 ```

-As with [debugging TypeScript programs](https://code.visualstudio.com/docs/typescript/typescript-debugging), you need to create `launch.json`.
+As with [debugging TypeScript programs](https://code.visualstudio.com/docs/typescript/typescript-debugging), you need to create a `launch.json`.

 ```json
 {